 Consumers are satisfied (for the moment) but manufacturers are inundated with complexity.
-Also, government regulation, and competition has led to additional complexity such a safety sensors, a cooling fan, alert systems, power adapters,and park assist, to name a few.
+Also, government regulation and competition have led to additional complexity such as safety sensors, a cooling fan, alert systems, power adapters, and park assist, to name a few.

-Although all complexity drivers contribute towards overall corporate goal, these drivers are not necessarily in harmony with each other.
-As an example, on one side, corporate marketing strategy demands innovation and that leads to new products and features, on the other side there are financial constrains that demand reuse/commonality.
-Further complex products are usually developed across multiple domains and organizational boundaries lead to information exchange challenge.
-Technical complexity leads to process variety and that leads to challenges with government regulations, adherence to product requirements and deliver highest quality product.
+Although all complex drivers contribute towards the overall corporate goals, these drivers are not necessarily in harmony with each other.
+As an example, on one side, corporate marketing strategy demands innovation and that leads to new products and features, on the other side there are financial constraints that demand reuse/commonality.
+Further complex products are usually developed across multiple domains and organizational boundaries lead to information exchange challenges.
+Technical complexity leads to process variation and that leads to challenges with government regulations, adherence to product requirements, and deliver the highest quality product.
 Many corporations have processes to introduce a new feature, modify a feature, replace engineering solutions for feature, and obsoleting a feature.
 Manual methods are not feasible and automation tools are necessary for managing product complexity, as there are multiple impacting drivers.

-Several complexity drivers needs to be evaluated before making a decision to go forward.
-For example the cost of developing a new feature versus anticipated profits, impact on market position, time to market, govt. regulations, technical requirements, core competency, manufacturing, supplier, service requirements, etc.
+Several complexity drivers need to be evaluated before making a decision to go forward.
+For example, the cost of developing a new feature versus anticipated profits, impact on market position, time to market, govt. regulations, technical requirements, core competency, manufacturing, supplier, service requirements, etc.

 How many product variants to offer to the customer and the choice for alternate features leads to increased complexity.
 This is a critical decision for made-to-stock product manufacturers.
 For made-to-stock products, multiple product variants may mean increased inventories at distribution network and points-of-sale.